-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The schedule of revenues, expenses, and allocation to funds as compared to budget on Pages 17 to 20, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The schedule of revenues, expenses, and allocation to funds as compared to budget on Pages 16 to 19 is presented for purposes of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has not been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Accordingly, we do not express an opinion or provide any assurance on it.